 - Session 2.
 Engagement: This session introduces the other dimension of authentic happiness – eudaimonic well-being.
 We cover two forms of engagement.
 ‘Flow’ is the state of being ‘in the zone’ and strengths – the characteristics and talents that make up the positive self.

-- Session 5.
+- Session 6.
 Mindfulness: We’ve added the M for Mindfulness as this practice is a proven natural antidepressant, with benefits not only to mood, but also to memory, focus, relationships and health.
 This session introduces practices that are simple to apply and that might only take a few minutes each day.
+We also look at related approaches, such as Kindfulness, Mindful Self-Compassion and Acceptance and Commitment Therapy.

 - Session 7.
 Achievement: How to make change and progress your life.
 We look at the science of goal-setting and using optimistic thinking for success.